World War Z: Plot

-Ten years after Victory in China Day, the world is still heavily damaged, but slowly on the road to recovery.
-Tens of millions of zombies remain active, mainly on the ocean floor, mountains above the snow line, and in arctic areas; the United Nations fields a large force to eliminate them.
+10 years after Victory in China Day, the world is still heavily damaged but slowly recovering.
+Tens of millions of zombies remain active, mainly on the ocean floor, mountains above the snow line, and the Arctic; the U.N. fields a large force to eliminate them.
 Iceland remains completely zombified, as its cold weather and lack of military made it the most vulnerable country to the undead.
-Following a religious revolution sparked by rampant suicide within the Russian military during the war, Russia has become an expansionist theonomy intent on annexing the former Soviet republics, and has adopted a repopulation program under which the nation's few remaining fertile women are used as state broodmares.
-North Korea remains quarantined as its entire population mysteriously vanished at the beginning of the pandemic, presumed to have fled into vast underground fallout shelters while remaining ignorant to the end of the zombie threat; fears that the population are now zombified have so far prevented Korean reunification.
-Cuba has become a capitalist democracy possessing the world's largest GDP.
-Tibet has become independent from China and hosts Lhasa as the world's most populous city, and China has democratized following a second civil war sparked by the collapse of the Three Gorges Dam.
-Several new, unnamed countries have emerged due to wartime governments expelling convicts into infested zones, with many of these criminals surviving and going on to establish their own independent "fiefdoms."
+Following a religious revolution sparked by rampant suicide within the Russian army during the war, Russia has become an expansionist theonomy intent on annexing the former Soviet republics, and has adopted a repopulation program under which the nation's few remaining fertile women are used as state broodmares.

+North Korea remains quarantined as its entire population mysteriously vanished at the beginning of the pandemic, presumed to have fled into vast underground fallout shelters while remaining ignorant to the end of the zombie threat; fears that the population is now zombified have so far prevented reunification with South Korea.
+Cuba, influenced by a tide of American refugees, has become a capitalist democracy with the world's largest GDP.
+Tibet has become independent from China and hosts Lhasa as the world's most populous city, while China has democratized following a civil war that deposed the CCP.
+Several new, unnamed countries have emerged due to wartime governments expelling convicts into infested zones, with many of these criminals surviving and going on to establish their own independent "fiefdoms".

 The overall quality of human life has diminished, including shorter life expectancies, limited access to running water and electricity, and the resurgence of diseases like the Spanish flu.
-Many animals, notably whales, have gone extinct due to overhunting, pollution, or being killed by the undead.
-Fossil fuels are scarce, with petroleum from the Middle East becoming practically nonexistent after Saudi Arabia destroyed its oil reserves for unknown reasons during the war; sailboats have returned as the most common seafaring vessels.
+Many animals have gone extinct due to overhunting, pollution, or being killed by the undead.
+Fossil fuels are scarce, with petroleum from the Middle East becoming practically nonexistent after Saudi Arabia destroyed its oil reserves for unknown reasons during the war; sailboats have returned as the most common nautical vessels.
 Nevertheless, the majority of those who have survived have hope for the future, knowing that humanity faced the brink of extinction and won.